-"Property.
-7(1) Without prejudice to the generality of section 9 all property which immediately before the date of commencement of the Constitution was held by the Crown or by some other body or person (not being an authority of the Government of Sierra Leone) on behalf of or in trust for the Crown shall on that date by virtue of this subsection and without further assurance vest in the President and be held by, on behalf of, or as the case may be, the like trusts for the benefit of the Government of Sierra Leone; and all property which immediately before the date aforesaid was held by an authority of the Government of Sierra Leone on behalf of or in trust for the Crown shall be held by that authority on behalf of, or as the case may be on the like trusts for the benefit of, the Government of Sierra Leone.

-References to the Crown in subsection (2) are references to the Crown in right of the Government of Sierra Leone and that sub-section shall, with necessary modifications, arising out of contract or other arrangement as it applies in relation to property."

-In my considered view this section is complementary to s 16 of that same Act.
+- 9 all property which immediately before the date of commencement of the Constitution was held by the Grown or by some other body or person (not being an authority of the Government of Sierra Leone) on behalf of or in trust for the Crown shall on that date by virtue of this subsection and without further assurance vest in the President and be held by on behalf of or as the case may be on the like trusts for the benefit of the Government of Sierra Leone; and all property which immediately before the date oforesaid was held by an authority of the Government of Sierra Leone on behalf of or in trust for the Crown shall be held by that authority on behalf of, or as the case may be on the like trusts for the benefit of, the Government of Sierra Leone. - (2) References to the Crown in subsection (1) are references to the Crown in right of the Government of Sierra Leone and that sub-section shall, with necessary modifications, apply in relation to rights, limbilities and obligations, arising out of contract or other arrangement as it applies in relation to property."
+In my considered view this section is complementary to section 16 of that same Act.
 This provision was necessary ex abundantia cautela and for administrative convenience.
-The President in law holds these public properties as an agent for and on behalf of the State of Sierra Leone.
+The President in law holds these public properties as an Agent for and on behalf of the State of Sierra Leone.